 Lithuania's death rate is 13.737 deaths per 1,000.
 The World Health Organization reports that ischemic heart diseases and stroke are the two leading causes of death in Lithuania, with mortality rates four and two times above the average rates in the European Union respectively.
 Due to high smoking rates, lung cancer is now the third leading cause of death in Lithuania.
 Lithuania also has the lowest life expectancy in the EU of 74.8 years.

-Serbia's death rate is 13.194 per 1,000, the sixth-highest in the world.
-According to a study, Serbia's mortality rate was at its lowest in the 1960s, where it was between 8 and 9 deaths per 1,000.
+Serbia's death rate is 13.2 per 1,000, the sixth-highest in the world.
+According to a study, Serbia's mortality rate was lowest in the 1960s, where it was between 8 and 9 deaths per 1,000.
 During the beginning 21st century, the rate was much higher, reaching 14 deaths per 1,000 at its highest.
-Demographically, Serbia is one of the oldest nations in Europe and its aging population has a large role in its death rate.
+Demographically, Serbia is one of the oldest nations in Europe, and its aging population has a large role in its death rate.
 Additionally, chronic non-communicable diseases and cardiovascular disease are the two leading causes of death.
 Serbia is also among the world's ten countries with the highest smoking rate.

-Croatia's mortality rate is 13.17 deaths per 1,000 people.
+Croatia's mortality rate is 13.1 deaths per 1,000 people.
 The leading causes of death in Croatia are ischemic heart disease, stroke, Alzheimer's, and lung cancer.
 About 25% of Croatian citizens smoke tobacco every day, higher than the EU average.
 Additionally, obesity rates are rising, especially in children, where the rate has grown more than 50% since 2001.
 While life expectancy has improved since 2000, rising from 74.6 to 78.3, it is still three years below the EU average.

-Qatar has the lowest mortality rate in the world of 1.244 deaths per 1,000 people.
-This low mortality rate can be attributed to Qatar's improved health care system, renowned for its technologically advanced facilities and some of the best patient care in the world.
+Countries with low mortality rates have more advanced and accessible health care, better-informed citizens, healthier nutritional options, and higher living standards overall.
+Qatar has the lowest mortality rate in the world at 1.2 deaths per 1,000 people.
+This low mortality rate can be attributed to Qatar's improved health care system, renowned for its technologically advanced facilities and ability to deliver some of the world's best patient care.